 In the heart of Bavaria, among the foothills of the Alps, your base for this self-guided walking week is the quaint and 'chocolate box' village of Oberammergau.
 Known for its world-famous Passion Plays, performed every ten years, it is impossibly picturesque; its houses are decorated with elaborate paintings known as Luftmalerei and prettily carved wooden balconies overflow with geraniums.
 Here, the locals embrace their rich history, where traditional Bavarian dress is often worn in recognition of their heritage and the custom of Kaffee und Kuchen (coffee and a generously sized portion of cake) is still an afternoon ritual.

 The village is also an absolute Mecca for the walking enthusiast.
 From exhilarating mountain hikes with amazing views all the way to the Zugspitze, Germany's highest mountain, to relaxed strolls through lush green valleys and wetland nature reserves, Oberammergau's wealth of well-signed paths and easy-to-follow trails make it a great choice for wonderfully varied walking.
-We provide a choice of both 2-boot and 3-boot walks for all days, using the highly efficient local public transport system so you can explore further afield.
+We provide a choice of both level 1 and level 2 walks for all days, using the highly efficient local public transport system so you can explore further afield.
 You also have the mountain lifts to take the sting out of more challenging ascents.

 You stay as guests of Sabine Feldmeier and her family at the traditional *** Hotel Feldmeier, less than 5 minutes' walk from the village centre.
 The 31 rooms all offer high comfort levels and Headwater rooms also come with private balcony or terrace, as well as views onto the surrounding Laber and Kofel mountains.
 You also have a Roman steam bath, sauna, jacuzzis and beauty room at your disposal (payable locally).
 Less than a mile from the hotel is the WellenBerg leisure complex offering indoor and outdoor swimming - ideal if you fancy a day off from walking.